Napoleon’s Soulful Island Home

 But Taiwan is much more than China’s contrarian runaway bride.
 The sweet-potato-shaped island—a tad smaller than Switzerland (but no less mountainous)—has a high-tech global urban sector and a thriving aboriginal society.
 In one decade, “Made in Taiwan” went from being a sign of bad quality to a national statement of pride.

 Skyscraper-filled capital Taipei, with a population of seven million, has been named 2016’s World Design Capital.
-A flurry of new buildings opens in 2015, including a performing arts center designed by Rem Koolhaas’s firm.
+A flurry of new buildings opens, including a performing arts center designed by Rem Koolhaas’s firm.

 More than anything, Taipei lives up to its reputation as a food paradise.
 “Forget about breakfast at the hotel,” says Peray, a popular Taipei food blogger.
 “In the early mornings, at food stalls, you can get clay oven rolls, charcoal grill sandwiches, rice with chicken, and rice noodle soup with pork.
 The challenge here is staying hungry.” —Adam H. Graham